Hot Buttered Soul: Critical reception

 The album was released in June 1969 and peaked at number 1 on the top R&B chart, and at number 8 on the Billboard 200.
-The edited single version of "Walk On By" reached #30 on the Billboard Hot 100, and the edited single version of "By The Time I Get To Phoenix" reached #37 on the same chart.
+The edited single version of "Walk On By" reached No. 30 on the Billboard Hot 100, and the edited single version of "By the Time I Get to Phoenix" reached No. 37 on the same chart.

 Contemporary and retrospective reviews of the album were highly positive.
 AllMusic ranks Hot Buttered Soul as one of the best records of Hayes's career, perhaps second only to 1971's Black Moses, and said the album pioneered new developments in R&B music for the 1970s.
-In 2020, Rolling Stone ranked the album at number 373 in their list of the 500 Greatest Albums of All Time.
+In 2020, Rolling Stone ranked the album at number 373 in itslist of the 500 Greatest Albums of All Time.

 American punk rock musician Henry Rollins has frequently referred to Hot Buttered Soul as one of his favorite albums.
-Rollins interviewed Hayes in 1995, and the interview was reprinted in the 1998 book Do I Come Here Often?
+Rollins interviewed Hayes in 1995 for Details magazine, and the interview was reprinted in the 1998 book Do I Come Here Often?
 Black Coffee Blues, Part 2.

 Evan Minsker of Pitchfork wrote in 2017: "Hayes didn’t have any grand sales ambitions for Hot Buttered Soul, but his long cuts and high drama made him a star, one who pried the creative doors open for the artists who followed."